 Our culture tells us that food is basically for pleasure or entertainment but our diet either fuels, fattens, or poisons our bodies based on our choices.
-If our bodies are struggling to function well, clearly our resilience will be low.

 So, with the understanding that biology is a critical component of resilience, here are a few suggestions: